derykmakgill/gsrg/index.md

 - Use lasers, lights, night sights and all your self defense accessories.
 - Shoot fully automatic.
 - Private.
 No armchair "experts" telling you how bad you are.
-- All ages, genders, backgrounds, etc etc etc
+- All ages, genders, backgrounds, etc etc etc.
+- Keep score

 ## Who shoots with us?: